alejandroschuler/r4ds-courses/lectures/4-datatypes-io.md

 Date and time objects in R
 ===
 - Dates and times are not well captured as strings (since you can't do math with them) or as numbers (since date-time arithmetic is irregular), so they need their own data type
+- Before we tried making dates into factors with the appropriate order, but it's a pain to always have to set this up and it misses  edge cases.
-- we'll use the `tidyverse`-adjacent `lubridate` package to provide work with that data type
+- Luckily, `tidyverse` has a solution.
+We'll use the `tidyverse`-adjacent `lubridate` package to provide work with that data type.
+We have to install and load it as well.

 ```r
 library(lubridate) # install.package("lubridate")